Disco King Mario: Influence

-Mario was among some of the other DJs who were also throwing events around the time of DJ Kool Herc's 1973 indoor party, which is often hailed as the start of hip-hop.
+Mario influenced some of the other DJs who were also throwing events around the time of DJ Kool Herc's 1973 indoor party, which is often hailed as the start of hip-hop.
 Afrika Bambaattaa started out as an assistant to Disco King Mario, and Mario loaned Bambaataa the technical equipment for many of his first DJ appearances.
 Mario's negotiating ability and clout also helped Bambaataa gain access to many venues and spread Bambaataa's name throughout the community.
 Mario's Black Spades provided security and made sure Kool Herc and Bambattaa were safe at many events.
 Bambaataa would eventual face Mario in his first DJ-Battle that took place in 1976 in the New York Junior High School 123 For a time, early emcee's Busy Bee Starki was under Mario's guidance and a part of his "Chuck Chuck City" fold.
 Busy Bee Starski referenced Mario on his 1988 track "Old School" from his album Running Thangs.

 Mario never released any records or produced any notable original works of music.
 However some historians argue that his early role in the organic development of hip-hop is not sufficiently recognized.